LGBTQ rights in Haiti

-Lesbian, gay, bisexual, and transgender (LGBT) persons in Haiti face social and legal challenges not experienced by non-LGBT residents.
+Lesbian, gay, bisexual, transgender, and queer (LGBTQ) persons in Haiti face social and legal challenges not experienced by non-LGBTQ residents.
 Adult, noncommercial and consensual same-sex sexuality is not a criminal offense, but transgender people can be fined for violating a broadly written vagrancy law.
-Public opinion tends to be opposed to LGBT rights, which is why LGBT people are not protected from discrimination, are not included in hate crime laws, and households headed by same-sex couples do not have any of the legal rights given to married couples.
+Public opinion tends to be opposed to LGBTQ rights, which is why LGBTQ people are not protected from discrimination, are not included in hate crime laws, and households headed by same-sex couples do not have any of the legal rights given to married couples.

 Legality of same-sex sexual activity

 The French Penal Code of 1791, adopted between 25 September and 6 October 1791, extended to Saint-Domingue.
 When Haiti became independent from France in 1804, no law that criminalized consensual same-sex sexual acts was introduced, and no such law has come into the penal code since.

 Recognition of same-sex relationships

 Haiti does not recognize same-sex marriages, civil unions or similar institutions.
-In 2013, Christian and Muslim religious leaders organized a large public demonstration against gay marriage, when a Haitian LGBT rights group announced plans to lobby for a gay rights bill in the parliament.
+In 2013, Christian and Muslim religious leaders organized a large public demonstration against gay marriage, when a Haitian LGBTQ rights group announced plans to lobby for a gay rights bill in the parliament.

 In August 2017, a bill to jail same-sex couples who get married for three years, with a fine of $8,000, passed the Haitian Senate, but never became law.